-Brandon Goldner is an EMMY-nominated general assignment reporter for NBC Charlotte, who primarily covers Gaston, Lincoln and Catawba Counties.
+Brandon Goldner is an Emmy Award-nominated general assignment reporter for WCNC Charlotte, who primarily covers Gaston, Lincoln and Catawba counties.

-In 2019, he received an EMMY nomination for his in-depth reporting on Silicon Valley’s attraction to the North Carolina Foothills as a site for massive data centers and its subsequent impacts to homeowners.
+In 2019, he received an Emmy Award nomination for his in-depth reporting on Silicon Valley’s attraction to the North Carolina Foothills as a site for massive data centers and its subsequent impacts to homeowners.

 That same year, he was named “TV News Multimedia Journalist of the Year” for the large-market division by the Radio Television Digital News Association of the Carolinas (RTDNAC).